paulbrooks646/personalproject/README.md

     A survey for to fill out, for those who have been before or for users after their trip.

     There are a lot of additional features I would like to add.
 Information on restroom locations, shops, restaurants and extend attractions to include parades and shows.
 A countdown clock.
 Each attraction having an average wait time and ride duration information. time information distinguished by time of day, day of week, and time of year.
 Fun quizes.
 A more interactive map.
+Use of fast passes.

     Views: